Jack98-ita/ISIS-on-Windows-11/README.md

 ```
 bash (the name of the file you downloaded)
 ```
-if the installation does not work download another version of anaconda and try again!
+If the installation does not work download another version of anaconda and try again!

 # Get ISIS
 ```